notahat/notahat.github.com/_posts/2022-07-11-writing-html.md

 Understand [Core Web Vitals](https://web.dev/vitals/#core-web-vitals).

-Run Lighthouse in the Chrome dev tools, and looks at its performance report.
+Run Lighthouse in the Chrome dev tools, and look at its performance report.
 It'll suggest things you can improve.

 ### Prettier